DrShaoGang/ILS_NLP/notes/ner.md

 - **Location**: Cupertino, California
 - **Person**: Steve Jobs

+## Applications of NER
+NER is used in various applications, including:

+Information Extraction: Extracting structured data from unstructured text.
+Question Answering: Finding answers by identifying relevant entities in text.
+Document Classification: Categorizing documents based on identified entities.
+Named Entity Disambiguation: Resolving ambiguity in entity names based on context.
+NER plays a crucial role in enhancing the accuracy and efficiency of many NLP tasks by providing structured information about entities mentioned in text.

 ## NER in Python Example

 Here's a simple Python example using the popular library spaCy for NER: